 Socialization is a key component of the YESS program.
 Every day we interact with people in a variety of social settings.
 Through these experiences we have developed social skills, the manner in which we communicate with and behave towards others.
 Social skills are learned over time through experience.
 YESS offers these experiences everyday in community settings.
 Each day the students will participate in many fun activities ranging from swimming, horseback riding, and movies; to trips to Exploration Place, Worlds of Fun and the Kansas Cosmosphere.
 These activities not only provide socialization, but make lasting memories.

 Are Scholarships Available?

 YES!
-Through the support of the United Way, USD 259, and special donations we are able to offer scholarships for two week blocks.
+Through the support of the United Way and USD 259 we are able to offer scholarships for two week blocks.
+You would only pay $10.00 to USD 259, which would cover two full weeks of YESS.
 Scholarships are given out according to need, but may be made available to all that apply if scholarships remain.

 What Else Should I Know?